• Skip to main content

 As your fluency in a subject grows, you’ll start connecting ideas across disciplines, disagreeing with authors about specific points, and even developing your own ideas.

+This final step is essential for establishing deep fluency and connecting ideas across disciplines.
 When you finish the book, put the page into a binder.
 Review the binder every few months.
-This last step is essential for establishing deep fluency and connecting ideas across disciplines.
+Spaced repetition offers exponential returns for very little additional effort.